knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

 1. Add an IonModal

 Take an example from this: https://stackblitz.com/edit/angular-pfw55s?file=src%2Fmain.tsx.
-Go to file "AddRatingForm.tsx" and add there [IonModal](https://ionicframework.com/docs/api/modal) that opens when the button is clicked.
+Open the file "src\components\AddRatingForm.tsx" and add there [IonModal](https://ionicframework.com/docs/api/modal) that opens when the button is clicked.
 Add the following components to the modal:
 Header, Toolbar, IonTittle "Add a new rating", IonButton "Close" that sets the isOpen to false, and IonContent.

 2. Add a form to save new ratings